-Note: Please reference the procedures and guidelines linked to on this website for the latest versions as updates will be published here from time to time.
+Note: Please check the procedures and guidelines linked on this website for the latest versions as updates will be published here from time to time.

 Management of road traffic noise is an important issue as traffic growth continues.
-Roads and Maritime Services works to provide efficient road transport infrastructure while limiting the noise from traffic and individual vehicles.
+Transport for NSW works to provide efficient road transport infrastructure while limiting the noise from traffic and individual vehicles.

-Roads and Maritime Services' corporate commitments and principles for managing noise are outlined in our guidelines and procedures.
+Transport for NSW's corporate commitments and principles for managing road traffic noise are outlined in our guidelines and procedures.

-These documents ensure that Roads and Maritime’s activities protect community amenity and also meet the requirements of the NSW Environment Protection Authority and the Planning and Assessment Act.
+These documents ensure that Transport activities protect community amenity and also meet the requirements of the NSW Environment Protection Authority and the Planning and Assessment Act.

-There are four ways in which Roads and Maritime influences local environmental noise.
+There are five ways in which road activities influence local environmental noise.
 These are:

 - Operation and design of roads and facilities

 Transport for NSW also provides guidance to assist contractors and consultants in assessing road traffic noise with standard briefs and procedures.